Developed by: Acquire

 The main antagonist, the Unknown, is one of the best villain designs I’ve ever seen and is unnaturally terrifying.
 It walks like a confident marionette, its paper-thin arm holds a freakish set of fingers.
 A specter of death, you never want this thing to see you.
 Think Pale Man from Pan’s Labyrinth meets Tar Man from Return of the Living Dead and you’ve got an idea of how creepy I found this thing.
 Points for that.

 The more I think about Rain, the more I admire it.
 Stealth isn’t usually something I welcome with open arms, but in this case I never felt like I was being held back.
 Your character, and the monsters, are invisible unless they’re exposed to the rain.
 The outlines are then shown, both to the player and the enemies, rendering you visible and exposed.
-It’s a clever mechanic, and creatives a dichotomy where you begin to both admire and dread the downpour.
+It’s a clever mechanic, and creates a dichotomy where you begin to both admire and dread the downpour.
 Invisibility means temporary safety, but you must eventually get moving.

 The Unknown is relentless, and I thought Rain went overboard on how often you would have to elude the creature.
 It appears to be indestructible, even after hours of dodging it, or trapping it; he ventures into Jason territory from Friday the 13th and is always right behind you.
 This would’ve be satisfactory if done a few times, but I did feel that it wore out its welcome long before the game’s conclusion.

 But repetition and shallow puzzles weren’t nearly enough to drag down my appreciation.
 This somber fairy tale is so confident in its own storytelling that I felt totally justified in playing the entire game in a single setting.
 Since you don’t have any fighting prowess at all, the dreary setting and efficient enemies take a psychological toll on you, helping you to greatly empathize with the two children and genuinely want to see a satisfying conclusion.